aimclub/SAMPO/docs/source/eng_guidebook/intro.md

 SAMPO is built on **metaheuristic, genetic, and neural-network-based scheduling algorithms** that analyze historical production data and solve the **multi-criteria project scheduling optimization** problem while leveraging accumulated experience.
-A key feature of the framework is its ability to efficiently handle **long-term project schedules** under uncertainty and with incomplete historical data.
+A key feature of the framework is its ability to efficiently over **long-term** time horizons under uncertainty and with incomplete historical data.

 Thanks to its **modular architecture**, SAMPO supports the integration of **domain-specific algorithms and models**.